 I was away from the internet because I really wanted to spend as much time as I could with my family and it was really important.
 The pain of losing someone you love hits hard especially when you are not expecting it, but when you have your loved ones beside you, things get a little easier.
 My mom, sister, aunties, uncle, cousins, and I are slowly getting better, but I am sure we will need more time to heal.
 The good thing is my entire family has strong faith, which brings comfort during this difficult time.
 I know God is taking care of him now – he is in a better place and at peace.

-I am sorry if this post is a little sad, but I felt a little sad when I was trying to write this.
-I didn’t want to pretend nothing happened.
-Now that I’m feeling much better, I felt I should share with you guys what happened.
 I am currently at the São Paulo airport writing this post, waiting for my flight back to Toronto 😉 I am excited to come back.
 When I left Canada, my husband was traveling and it’s been about 3 weeks since we’ve seen each other.
 I miss him a lot.
 Te amo, meu amor!

 So, go ahead and try this recipe.
 Don’t forget to let me know how it turns out 😉

-Want to try another low-carb recipe, try my Easy Bolognese Stuffed Spaghetti Squash, Italian Sausage Tomato Sauce Recipe, or any of these 50 Low-Carb Veggie Noodle Recipes.
+Want to try another low-carb recipe, try my Easy Bolognese Stuffed Spaghetti Squash, Italian Sausage Tomato Sauce Recipe, or any of these 50 Veggie Noodle Recipes.

 Turkey Bolognese Zucchini Pasta

-Enter your email & I'll send it to your inbox.
-Plus, get great new recipes from me every week!
+Enter your email and we’ll send it to you.
+Plus, you’ll get recipes & tips every week!

 Ingredients